Camden Challenge Prize 2025

 Judging criteria

-Applications will be judged based on impact, feasibility, scalability and sustainability.
 We’re looking for solutions that can make a real, measurable difference in reducing and managing food waste.
+Applications will be judged based on:

 Partnerships

-We’re looking for meaningful partnerships to support the Challenge Prize.
+We’re looking for meaningful partnerships to support the Camden Challenge Prize 2025.
 We’re open to new ideas for engagement and involvement, so if you have a suggestion then let us know.
 Here are some ways you could get involved:

 Help us judge the shortlisted applicants to ensure ideas are not only innovative, but also viable and impactful